The Dictators

-The Dictators are an American rock band formed in New York City in 1972.
+The Dictators are an American punk rock band formed in New York City in 1972.
 Known for their acerbic and provocative approach in their music, the Dictators underwent several changes in their lineups.
 Its founding members included musicians Andy "Adny" Shernoff (bass, keyboards, vocals), Ross "The Boss" Friedman (lead guitar) and Scott "Top Ten" Kempner (rhythm guitar).
-At one point, the lineup included "Handsome" Dick Manitoba (vocals) and Mark "The Animal" Mendoza (bass).
+Other long-term members have included "Handsome" Dick Manitoba (vocals) and Mark "The Animal" Mendoza (bass).
 Throughout varying lineups, Shernoff, Friedman and Kempner have been constant members.

 With albums like The Dictators Go Girl Crazy!, Manifest Destiny and Bloodbrothers, the Dictators did not initially have any commercial success outside the punk rock scene in the 1970s and courted some controversies, but later grew to be respected as one of the pioneers in punk rock with a strong cult following.
 Critic John Dougan said that they were "one of the finest and most influential proto-punk bands to walk the earth."

 History

 Origins

 The band was formed in 1972 by Andy "Adny" Shernoff, who was attending the State University of New York at New Paltz, and Ross "The Boss" Friedman who was playing in a local band called Total Crudd.
 Scott "Top Ten" Kempner was asked to join, and the trio rented a house in Kerhonkson, New York, where they lived and rehearsed with various drummers.

-The original recording line-up consisted of vocalist/bassist/songwriter Andy Shernoff, lead guitarist Ross Friedman, rhythm guitarist Scott Kempner, and drummer Stu Boy King.
-They recorded their 1975 debut album, The Dictators Go Girl Crazy! for Epic Records, produced by manager Sandy Pearlman, and Murray Krugman (best known for their work with Blue Öyster Cult).
-Sandy Pearlman was also instrumental in crafting the image of the Dictators, where roadie and "secret weapon" Richard Blum, who also joined the lineup of the band, was named Handsome Dick Manitoba.
+The original recording line-up consisted of vocalist/bassist/songwriter Andy Shernoff, Friedman on lead guitar, Scott Kempner on rhythm guitar, and drummer Stu Boy King.
+They recorded their 1975 debut album, The Dictators Go Girl Crazy! for Epic Records, produced by manager Sandy Pearlman, and Murray Krugman, both best known for their work with Blue Öyster Cult).
+Pearlman was also instrumental in crafting the image of the Dictators, where roadie and "secret weapon" Richard Blum, who also joined the lineup of the band, was named Handsome Dick Manitoba.
 Pearlman also suggested that Friedman use the surname "Funichello", but Friedman disliked it and the name was used once for the album.

 The Dictators Go Girl Crazy! sold poorly at the time but is now considered to be a starting point for American punk rock.
 Entertainment Weekly wrote, "Go Girl Crazys junk-generation culture and smart-aleck sensibility did provide an essential blueprint for '70s punk.
 With its TV references and homely vocals, this ground-breaking and long-unavailable album continues to inspire underground groups everywhere."
-In a 2006 book, The Heebie-Jeebies at CBGB's, Steven Beeber argued that this all-Jewish band was an early musical expression in rock music of the New York sarcasm and toughness found among this alienated population, who significantly contributed to punk rock (humor of Lenny Bruce, Jonathan Richman, Suicide, Lou Reed, Hilly Kristal (founder of CBGB), Danny Fields, the Ramones).
+In a 2006 book, The Heebie-Jeebies at CBGB's, Steven Beeber argued that this all-Jewish band was an early musical expression in rock music of the New York sarcasm and toughness found among this alienated population, who significantly contributed to NYC punk rock.